oracle-livelabs/apex/ai-interactive-report-lab/lab-7-enable-dictation-support/lab-7-enable-dictation-support.md

 With dictation enabled, a microphone icon now appears in the Interactive Report search bar.
 In this task, you will speak a search prompt and confirm that the AI applies the same report actions it would for typed input.

-1. Run the **SCM Replenishment** report page.

-2. In the report search bar, select the **microphone** icon to start dictation.
+1. In the report search bar, select the **microphone** icon to start dictation.

     ![Microphone icon in the search bar](images/search-bar-microphone.png " ")

-3. If the browser asks for permission to use your microphone, select **Allow**.
+2. If the browser asks for permission to use your microphone, select **Allow**.

     ![Browser microphone permission prompt](images/permissions.png " ")

-4. Speak a prompt such as:
+3. Speak a prompt such as:

     ```
     <copy>